Fransei29/task-manager-b/README.md

 4.  **Generate NEXTAUTH_SECRET:**

-    You can do this in PowerShell, CMD, or any terminal by running:
+    You can do this in PowerShell (Suggested) , CMD, or any terminal by running:

     node -e "console.log(require('crypto').randomBytes(32).toString('hex'))"

     This command will generate a random secret key that you can copy and paste into the .env.local file.

-5. **Set up environment variables:**
+6. **Set up environment variables:**

     Create a .env.local file in the root of the project and add the following environment variables: